Wisp-CMS/documentation/src/app/docs/content-api/page.md

     description: wisp RESTful Content API delivers published content to the world and can be accessed in a read-only manner by any client to render in a website, app, or other embedded media.
 ---

-wisp's REST API delivers published content to the world and can be accessed in a read-only manner by any client to render in a website, app, or other embedded media.
+The Content API delivers published content to the world and can be accessed in a read-only manner by any client to render in a website, app, or other embedded media. {% .lead %}

 ---